 You care deeply about the natural world, and know that you have the strength and compassion to help shape its future.
 At ARU, we'll prepare you for careers in animal behaviour, zoology, conservation or marine biology.
 With many of our courses, you’ll gain hands-on experience on field trips and placements.
-Apply direct from 1 July.

 Gain 1,800 hours placement in a vets’ practice while learning practical skills at College of West Anglia and scientific theory at ARU in Cambridge.
 This three-year foundation degree offers lots of hands-on contact with animals so you can learn to provide treatment and preventative care needed to become a registered veterinary nurse with the Royal College of Veterinary Surgeons (RCVS).

 Our four-year honours degree offers 1,800 hours on placement.
 Accredited by the Royal College of Veterinary Surgeons (RCVS), it will give you expert nursing care skills and experience needed to register as a veterinary nurse when you graduate.